-To use the Interpolate effect, select the paths that you wish to transform, and choosefrom the menu.
+To use the Interpolate extension, select the paths that you wish to transform, and choosefrom the menu.

-Before invoking the effect, the objects that you are going to transform need to be paths.
-This is done by selecting the object and usingor Shift+Ctrl+C. If your objects are not paths, the effect will do nothing.
+Before invoking the extension, the objects that you are going to transform need to be paths.
+This is done by selecting the object and usingor Shift+Ctrl+C. If your objects are not paths, the extension will do nothing.

-The simplest use of the Interpolate effect is to interpolate between two paths that are identical.
-When the effect is called, the result is that the space between the two paths is filled with duplicates of the original paths.
+The simplest use of the Interpolate extension is to interpolate between two paths that are identical.
+When the extension is called, the result is that the space between the two paths is filled with duplicates of the original paths.
 The number of steps defines how many of these duplicates are placed.

 For example, take the following two paths:

-Now, select the two paths, and run the Interpolate effect with the settings shown in the following image.
+Now, select the two paths, and run the Interpolate extension with the settings shown in the following image.

 Interpolation between two different paths